 "There was drinking, loud music -- a typical get together for a lot of people," said Detective Fritz.

 Witnesses said people started pulling out guns and showing them to one another.
-Soon, Zambrano-Rodriguez, 28, got into an argument with Perez-Coronado.
+Soon, Jacob Zambrano-Rodriguez, 28, got into an argument with Perez-Coronado.

 "Zambrano made a statement to Jose, 'if you say that again, I am going to shoot you,'" said Detective Fritz.